Taylor-C-Powell/Actuarial_Mathematics/README.md

-GitHub repo containing a wide range of useful Python code for actuarial mathematics applications
+GitHub repo containing a wide variety of useful Python code for actuarial mathematics applications